 Mental health remains an area of priority for Healthwatch Richmond going into 2018/19.
 It is evident from our work with patient groups and emerging trends in our patient experience database that people are experiencing difficulties with accessing care and in some cases experience poor quality of care in inpatient and community mental health services.
 Given the current challenges services face from rising demand and stretched funding, there is a strong imperative to review these services in more depth and raise any gaps in care to service providers and commisioners as well as higlighting areas of good practice.

-So far we have visited Lavender Ward at Queen Mary's Hospital, Roehampton, the Richmond & Kingston Early Intervention Service and the Richmond Wellbeing Service.
-These will be followed by reviews of the home treatment team and community mental health team later in the year.
+So far we have visited Lavender Ward at Queen Mary's Hospital, Roehampton; Richmond Home Treatment Team; Richmond & Kingston Early Intervention Service and the Richmond Wellbeing Service.
+A review of the recovery & support team (community mental health team) will be published soon.

 Richmond Wellbeing Service